 Margaret Reed Millar is CCSSO’s Senior Program Director for State Leadership.
-In her role, she oversees three teams responsible for state member experiences, including the membership team, Collaboratives team, and the meeting services team.
+In her role, she oversees three teams responsible for state member experiences, including the membership team, Collaboratives team, and the meetings team.
 Margaret is also responsible for bringing teams and staff together to ensure meetings and engagements with CCSSO members are aligned to the strategic plan, advance the equity commitments, and are efficient and effective.
 Margaret works closely with the Deputy Executive Director of State Leadership and Executive Office staff to follow up on supports requested by chiefs and deputies to help ensure that the Council is seen as a highly responsive, efficient, and effective organization by our members.

 Prior to joining CCSSO in 2009, Margaret was a high school social studies teacher in Washington, DC and also taught English in Hong Kong.
 She holds a Master of Arts in Teaching from American University and bachelor’s degrees in Political Science and Communications from Boston College.

 Monica Taylor is the Senior Program Director of School Leadership, Teacher Workforce and Continuous Improvement.
 In her role, she is responsible for identifying, developing, and implementing school leadership strategies designed to elevate and prioritize the roles of school leaders in advancing continuous improvement in all schools.
 Through a variety of initiatives, networks, and projects, Monica works with state education agency officials to strategically center school leadership and continuous improvement at the core of change in educational systems.
 Prior to joining our team, Monica worked as program manager of educational services for Goodwill Industries, project director at the Maryland State Department of Education, and as a former public school administrator in the Washington metropolitan area.

 Monica holds a bachelor’s degree in English from Norfolk State University, a master’s degree in educational administration from Regent University, and post-graduate certificates in school leadership from Harvard University and the University of Pennsylvania.